Edwin Mellen Press

 The Edwin Mellen Press, sometimes stylised as Mellen Press, is an academic publisher founded in 1972 by theology professor Herbert W. Richardson.
 It has been involved in a number of notable legal and academic controversies, sometimes being labeled as a vanity press.
-Most of its published works are in English, but a few are in French, German, Spanish or Russian.

 History

 Following its founding in 1972, the publishing house was initially meant to publish specialized scholarship produced in Richardson's department at the University of St Michael's College, (Note: A constituent college of the University of Toronto.)
 Early publications included bibliographies, translations, and dissertations completed by faculty and doctoral students at the University of Toronto.
 The house was named after Richardson's grandfather, Edwin Mellen, whom he describes as a lover of books, as was Edwin Mellen University, a private university located on Grand Turk, Turks and Caicos Islands operated by Richardson since 1992.

 Under Richardson, the publishing house grew and began publishing works by scholars outside of the University of Toronto, widening its range of topics to the broader humanities and social sciences.
 By 1979 it had moved to new locations in Lewiston, New York and Queenston, Canada.
 Its office in Lampeter, Wales opened in 1987.
 By 1990 it was publishing up to 150 titles a year.
 Following Richardson's professional parting with St. Michael's College following a gross misconduct investigation (Note: Trueheart considers the gross misconduct investigation to have been in part caused by Richardson's activities operating his publishing firm and private university and, according to Jake New, of the Chronicle of Higher Education, laid twelve charges against Richardson of not properly disclosing the amount of time he had spent operating his business ventures, compared to his activities for St. Michael's College.
 New additionally points out that scholars such as Westhues consider Richardson's investigation, tribunal and firing a case of academic mobbing.) and subsequent dismissal in October 1994, he expanded his publishing business, raising the annual number of works published to 350.